immersive-web/webxr/explainer.md

  1. Request a VR device.
  1. If a device is available, application advertises VR functionality to the user.
- 1. Request a VR session from the device in response to a user activation event.
+ 1. Request a VR session from the device in response to a [user-activation event](https://html.spec.whatwg.org/multipage/interaction.html#activation).
  1. Use the session to run a render loop that produces graphical frames to be displayed on the VR device.
  1. Continue producing frames until the user indicates that they wish to exit VR mode.
  1. End the VR session.

 ### Acquiring a Device

 The first thing that any VR-enabled page will want to do is request a `VRDevice` and, if one is available, advertise VR functionality to the user.
-(For example, by adding a button to the DOM that the user can click to start VR content.)
+(For example, by adding a button to the page that the user can click to start VR content.)

 `navigator.vr.requestDevice` returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to a `VRDevice` if one is available.
-In no `VRDevice` is available it will resolve to null.
+If no `VRDevice` is available, it will resolve to null.
 The promise will be rejected if an error occurs, such as the the page not having the appropriate permissions to access VR capabilities.

 A `VRDevice` represents a physical unit of VR hardware that can present imagery to the user somehow, referred to here as a "VR hardware device".
 On desktop clients this will usually be a headset peripheral; on mobile clients it may represent the mobile device itself in conjunction with a viewer harness (e.g., Google Cardboard/Daydream or Samsung GearVR).
 It may also represent devices without stereo-presentation capabilities but with more advanced tracking, such as ARCore/ARKit-compatible devices.